adamjohnsnow/bank_tech_test/README.md

 ### My Approach

 **Using Ruby:**
-* A model for an Account which manages transactions
+* A class for an Account which manages transactions
+* A class for a Transactions log
-* A model for Statement which prints all transactions
+* A class for Statement which prints all transactions
 * Write full unit tests for each function/element of models
 * In order to realise the correct data in the statement, deposits and withdrawals will need to carry a date